saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 ### Step 5: Assert a Result

-You do not have a test without an assertion.
-Each test should have something specific it is checking for and have an explicit line of code to ensure that this functionality is working as intended.
+You can not have a test without an assertion.
+Each test should have something specific it is validating and have at least one explicit line of code to ensure that this functionality is working as intended.
 What makes a test successful and how to evaluate success requires domain knowledge and can be more art than science.
-Here's an example of an assertion with JUnit 5:

 <Tabs
+  groupId="lang-ex"
   defaultValue="Java"
   values={[
     {label: 'Java', value: 'Java'},
-    {label: 'JavaScript', value: 'JavaScript'},
     {label: 'Python', value: 'Python'},
     {label: 'Ruby', value: 'Ruby'},
     {label: 'C#', value: 'C#'},